 The standing orders of outdated British fighter squadrons reputedly became this during World War I. It didn't work.

 This is why the assassination of SS-Obergruppenführer Reinhard Heydrich succeeded.
 On May 27, 1942, Heydrich was being driven on the Dresden-Prague road when a gunman ambushed him as the car slowed on a hairpin turn.
 The assassin's sub-machine gun jammed.
 Instead of having his driver, you know, drive, Heydrich ordered a complete stop so he could jump out and attack his attackers.
 The assassins took the opportunity to toss a bomb at the car.
 The resulting explosion wounded Heydrich.
 Instead of falling back through the smoke, Heydrich decided it would be totally awesome if he continued his charge, chasing his bicycle-mounted assassins on foot until he passed out from the shock.
 He slipped into a coma and died days later.
+Although his decision to chase the assassin's was meaningless, as, unknown to him, he had already contracted a mortal infection from horsehair car seat fibers becoming embedded inside him due to the grenade blast.

 To say nothing of the dark comedy which attended the pursuit of the Heydrich assassins after the attack.
 Having cornered them in the cellar of a church, the SS decided they would take the partisans alive, sending a succession of soldiers through the very narrow passage which granted access to the refuge.
 A good many SS men were Sten-gunned to death in the killzone before the partisans were finally apprehended.
+And by "apprehended" we mean committing suicide to avoid capture, hammering home how pointless this all was.